 Birth Certificate Copies: Americans Born Abroad

-If you were born on a military base abroad, your parents may not have registered your birth with the U.S. embassy.
+What if the State Department can not locate your CRBA?
+If you were born on a military base abroad, your parents might not have registered your birth with the U.S. embassy.
 In that case, you may have to contact the hospital where you were born.
-You can also try contacting the base operator or the public affairs office for the appropriate military branch.

 Birth Certificate Copies: Born Abroad and Adopted by U.S. Parents

 If you were born in a foreign country and adopted by a U.S. citizen, you would not have received a U.S. birth certificate.
 The country in which you were born would have issued one.
 To get a copy, contact the nearest foreign embassy or consulate for that country.
 If you need an authenticated copy and it's not in English, ask the embassy for help to get it translated.

 If you were adopted from another country by a U.S. citizen, you should have copies of your naturalization/citizenship papers.
 If you don't, submit an application for the replacement of a naturalization/citizenship document.
 For help, contact U.S. Citizenship and Immigration Services.

 How to Get a Copy of a Marriage Certificate or a Marriage License